-A sty is an inflammation on a small gland of the eyelid, which happens due to infection by bacteria, leading to the appearance of a swollen lump, redness, discomfort and itchiness on the eyelid.
+A sty is the inflammation of a gland on the eyelid, which happens due to a bacterial infection.
+It leads to the appearance of a swollen lump, redness, discomfort and itchiness on the eyelid.

-Even though they can be very uncomfortable, styes normally disappear on their own, after three to five days, without the need to any specific treatment.
+Even though they can be very uncomfortable, styes normally resolve on their own within three to five days without the need of any specific treatment.

-When styes do not disappear after eight days, or get worse overtime, it's important to consult with an ophthalmologist, since it is possible for a sty to evolve to a chalazion, which needs to be treated through a small surgical procedure.
+When styes do not disappear after eight days, or if they worse overtime, you should see your doctor for assessment.
+The sty at this point can develop into a chalazion, which needs to be treated with a small surgical procedure.

-Styes are normally identified when the eyelid gets swollen, but other symptoms can include:
+Styes are characterized by swelling of the eyelid, but other symptoms can include:

 - Discomfort, sensitivity, itchiness or pain on the edge of the eyelid;